Richmond Hill South

-Richmond Hill South (formerly Richmond Hill) is a federal electoral district in Ontario, Canada, that has been represented in the House of Commons of Canada since 2004.
+Richmond Hill South (Richmond Hill-Sud; formerly Richmond Hill) is a federal electoral district in Ontario, Canada, that has been represented in the House of Commons of Canada since 2004.

 It was created in 2003 from parts of Oak Ridges riding.

-Following the 2022 Canadian federal electoral redistribution, this riding was renamed Richmond Hill South at the first election held after April 2024.
+Following the 2022 Canadian federal electoral redistribution, this riding was renamed Richmond Hill South at the 2025 Canadian federal election.
 It gained all of Aurora—Oak Ridges—Richmond Hill south of Elgin Mills Road (Rouge Woods area).

 Geography

 The riding includes the neighbourhoods of Elgin Mills, Bayview North, Bayview South, North Richvale, Hillsview, Bayview Hill, South Richvale, Langstaff and Doncrest in the City of Richmond Hill.

-The electoral district consists of the part of Richmond Hill lying south of a line starting at the intersection of Bathurst Street and Elgin Mills Road West, east along Elgin Mills to Bayview, south along Bayview to the unnamed creek north of Taylor Mills Drive North, along the creek to Shirley Drive, Shirley Drive south to Major Mackenzie Drive, and east on Major Mackenzie to the eastern city limits.
-It also contains the part of the City of Markham east of Bayview Avenue, north of Highway 407, and west of Highway 404.
+The electoral district consists of parts of Richmond Hill.
+It also contains parts of the City of Markham.